Stowaway

 'An intelligent and enlightening book' MICHAEL MORPURGO

-Joe delves into the hidden world they inhabit beneath our feet, learns about their role in natural ecosystems and how they have shaped human history.
-He also discovers their incredible intelligence and the bonds they form with humans when given the chance.
+From sub-Saharan Africa to the Rocky Mountains, he delves into the hidden world rats inhabit beneath our feet, learns about their role in natural ecosystems and discovers how their extraordinary intelligence is saving lives.
+And through his own pet rats, he overcomes his own prejudices and experiences the deep emotional bonds rats can form with humans when given the chance.

 Product details